Khmelnytsky Uprising: Continuation of hostilities (September–November 1648)

+New ceasefire and Khmelnytsky's claims (Winter of 1648-1649)

 Reception of John Casimir's envoy by Khmelnitsky in Zamość.

-Khmelnytsky was persuaded not to lay siege to Lviv, for a ransom of 200,000 red guldens, according to some sources, but Hrushevsky stated that Khmelnytsky did indeed lay siege to the town, for about two weeks.
-After obtaining the ransom, he moved to besiege Zamość, when he finally heard about the election of the new Polish King, John Casimir Vasa, whom Khmelnytsky favored.
-According to Hrushevsky, John Casimir sent him a letter informing the Cossack leader about his election.
-He assured him that he would grant Cossacks and all of the Orthodox faith various privileges.
-He requested for Khmelnytsky to stop his campaign and await the royal delegation.
+According to Hrushevsky, John Casimir personally sent Khmelnytsky a letter informing the Cossack leader about his election.
+He assured him that he would grant Cossacks and all followers of the Orthodox faith various privileges and requested for Khmelnytsky to stop his campaign and await the royal delegation.
 Khmelnytsky answered that he would comply with his monarch's request and then turned back.
-He made a triumphant entry into Kiev on Christmas 1648, and he was hailed as "the Moses, savior, redeemer, and liberator of the people from Polish captivity... the illustrious ruler of Rus".
+On 23–24 November Cossack troops left Zamość.
+On his march back to Ukraine, Khmelnytsky issued orders for revolting peasants to obey their landlords.
+On 2 January 1649, Khmelnytsky triumphantly entered Kyiv, where he was met by Patriarch Paisius of Jerusalem and Kyiv Metropolitan Sylvester Kosiv and publicly hailed as "the Moses, savior, redeemer, and liberator of the people from Polish captivity... the illustrious ruler of Rus".

 In February 1649, during negotiations with a Polish delegation headed by nobleman Adam Kysil in Pereiaslav, Khmelnytsky declared that he was "the sole autocrat of Rus" and that he had "enough power in Ukraine, Podolia, and Volhynia... in his land and principality stretching as far as Lviv, Chełm, and Halych".
 It became clear to the Polish envoys that Khmelnytsky had positioned himself no longer as simply a leader of the Zaporozhian Cossacks but as that of an independent state and stated his claims to the heritage of the Rus'.